mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

     - The `test` script will be run in release build graphs.
 All test or lint scripts will be run on push or PR.

     - Similar to the builds, these tests will only be scheduled when `.taskcluster.yml`, a file under `taskcluster/`, or a file under the package directory have been changed since the previous test run.

+## Private repos

+Please invite `moz-releng-automation` to be a read-only collaborator in the repo, so ship-it can access the revision information.

+**NOTE**: CI doesn't work on private repos!
+Builds will happen in release builds.

+Branch protection won't work either.
+We'll essentially use the limited access to the repository as a security measure.

 ## Enabling releases